felipegimenezsilva/ClusterControlNode/README.md

 ## Running and Configuring the node

 Before run the node, is needed to map the SSH port, to allow connections with SSH.
-In this case, the SSH is mapping in port 7000, like the CC container.
+In this case, the SSH is mapping in port 7000.
+All containers must have SSH configured in the same PORT, becauses Cluster Control apply the same configuration to connect for each node.
-You need to choose a different port of CC Container SSH if you intent to run in images on the same machine.

 ```
 docker run -itd -p 7000:22 --name node_cc node bash